Genesis 17:1-27

 We see an agreement based upon God’s promises and the evidence that they were recipients of God’s grace was the cutting away of the flesh.

-With this new revelation of the character of comes a further understanding of our responsibility in light of it.
+With this new revelation of the character, comes a further understanding of our responsibility in light of it.

-Vs. 2 In the 15th chapter God established His covenant with Abram it has now come time for Him to cause those things that were promised to come in to fruition.
-God had spoken to Abram in terms that of ultimate outcomes as thought they had already taken place because in eternity they had already taken place.
-The problem is that those precious promises to be immediately materialized.
+Vs. 2 In the 15th chapter God established His covenant with Abram, it has now come time for Him to cause those things that were promised to come into fruition.
+God had spoken to Abram in terms of ultimate outcomes as though they had already taken place because in eternity they had already taken place.
+The problem is that those precious promises will be immediately materialized.
 God reminds Abram of His promises because He wants Abram and Sarai to be reassured that He has not forgotten His promises even though 25 years had lapsed.
 Five times in Abram’s life God described His abilities to fulfill His promises as “exceedingly”, the word is actually repeated twice in the Hebrew.
-We sing, “He is able, more than able” which suggests what the Lord is saying here to Abram.
+We sing, “He is able, more than able,” which suggests what the Lord is saying here to Abram.

 Vs. 4-8 God restates His promises:

 The Giver is always greater than the gift He gives.
 When the gift becomes greater than the One Who gave it, we shall not enjoy either.
-But when God is greater that His gifts than we shall have all of Him and all of what He has for us.
+But when God is greater than His gifts then we shall have all of Him and all of what He has for us.

 Vs. 9-10 God will require from Abraham what He had already told him in verse 1.
 In 15:8 Abram had asked, “How shall I know that I will inherit it?”
 The literal Hebrew translation of this verse is “This is My covenant sign which you shall keep”, circumcision was already known was going to carry a fourfold spiritual significance.

-- Belonged to God 11 “It shall be a sign of the covenant between Me and you.”
-Circumcision is only a badge and not the covenant it’s self.
+Belonged to God Vs. 11 “It shall be a sign of the covenant between Me and you.”
+Circumcision is only a badge and not the covenant itself.
 Abraham and his descendants were to do this because they already had a covenant with God, not in order to get one.
 The thing that put them under the covenant was not circumcision, circumcision was just an outward sign that they were under it.

-- Purity for God 10, 12 “Every male child… who is eight days old among you shall be circumcised”.
+Purity for God Vs. 10-12 “Every male child… who is eight days old among you shall be circumcised”.
 This is the first time that we see children as being part of God’s covenant of grace.
 Parents are given the responsibility to train up their children in the way they should go.
-It was to be done the 8th day and medical science has shown something very interesting about this as it takes eight days for a baby’s immune system to be at its optimum level.
+It was to be done on the 8th day and medical science has shown something very interesting about this as it takes eight days for a baby’s immune system to be at its optimum level.
 A newborn’s blood clotting agent or vitamin K production is not at its normal levels until the 8th day of life.
-The parents were given the responsibility to raise their children in purity and holiness staring at birth.
+The parents were given the responsibility to raise their children in purity and holiness starting at birth.

 Vs. 15-27 True holy laughter